 In his Virginia Plan, the basis for debates at the Constitutional Convention of 1787, James Madison proposed that Congress be given the power to write laws, but that then a joint “council of revision,” made up from the executive and the judicial branches, be allowed to review the laws.
 Many delegates supported the idea out of fear that without the support of the judicial branch the president would not have the “firmness” to stand against attempts by Congress to expand its power.

-[poll id="28"]While Madison’s proposal was not accepted, the council of revision debates reveal why many of the Founders thought judges should not be asked about legal issues not yet formally presented for review in court.
+Sorry, there are no polls available at the moment.While Madison’s proposal was not accepted, the council of revision debates reveal why many of the Founders thought judges should not be asked about legal issues not yet formally presented for review in court.
 John Rutledge, later a Supreme Court justice himself, expressed the view that members of the judiciary should never be asked “to give their opinion on a law till it comes before them.”
 He, like other delegates, argued that any involvement in lawmaking or any pronouncement of prior opinions could jeopardize a judge’s ability to evaluate an issue fairly when it was brought before his court.

 The Constitution gives the president the power to nominate judges for the Supreme Court.
 A majority Senate vote is required to confirm the nominee.
 The president can nominate whomever he chooses, and historically many have chosen friends and confidants.

 With the expanding influence of the court in everyday life since the early 1900s — from social issues to credit card regulation — presidents have increasingly selected nominees reflecting their own views on the role of government.
 More recently they have selected nominees who can simply be confirmed.